How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 Step 2 – Build a forward-looking model

-Create driver-based forecasts.
 Rather than extrapolating last quarter’s figures, build your cash flow forecast template around the underlying drivers that influence your working capital.
 These may include sales cycles, invoice terms, seasonal demand, and customer payment behaviour.
-A driver-based cash flow projection model enables more accurate, actionable forecasting and supports better business decision-making.
+Basing your cash forecasting model on real drivers enables more accurate, actionable forecasting.

-Develop multiple scenarios.
-Construct best-case, base-case, and worst-case cash forecasts to understand how different outcomes could affect your cash position.
-With 60% of CFOs now prioritizing long-term strategic planning, as highlighted by a recent McKinsey survey (“Toward the Long Term: CFO Perspectives on the Future of Finance,” Agrawal & Grube, 2024), incorporating scenario planning into your cash flow process has become essential l.
+Construct best-case, base-case, and worst-case cash flow scenarios to understand how different outcomes could affect your cash position.
+With 50% of CFOs now prioritizing long-term planning and resource allocation, as highlighted by a recent McKinsey survey (“TCFOs have been concerned about geopolitical impacts for months, 2025), incorporating scenario planning into your cash flow process has become essential l.
 After all, it helps businesses assess risk exposure, test contingencies, and maintain control under uncertainty.

 Step 3 – Monitor, adjust, iterate